alexandre-lelain/components-extra/README.md

 ## UI components

 [Cick here](https://components-extra.netlify.com) to see the list of available components the lib has to offer.
 To see the API of each component, simply visit their `API` story on the storybook.
-You can also see the **source code** of each story by clicking the "*show info*" button on the top-right corner.
+You can also see the **source code** of each story by clicking the "**show info**" button on the top-right corner.
 The source code examples will help you to integrate the components easily.

 ## Requirements

-In order for the lib to be the smallest as possible, the three following dependencies are externals to the lib.
+In order for the lib to be the smallest possible, the three following dependencies are externals to the lib.
 So you will need to have those three installed on your app:

 - **[react](https://www.npmjs.com/package/react)**